scope3data/scope3ai-py/README.md

 **Track the environmental impact of your use of AI !**

 The **Scope3AI Python SDK** provides an easy-to-use interface for interacting with [Scope3AI's API](https://aidocs.scope3.com/docs/overview).<br/>
-It allow you to record, trace, and analyze the impact of interactions with a focus on sustainability metrics.
+It allows you to record, trace, and analyze the impact of interactions (such as generative AI inference requests) with a focus on sustainability metrics.

 ![PyPI - Version](https://img.shields.io/pypi/v/scope3ai)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/scope3ai)